Japan govt set to appoint academic Ueda as next BOJ governor - sources

-Tokyo :Japan's government is likely to appoint Kazuo Ueda, an academic and a former member of the central bank's policy board, as the Bank of Japan's next governor, two government officials with knowledge of the matter told Reuters.
+Tokyo :Japan's government is likely to appoint academic Kazuo Ueda as the Bank of Japan's next governor, two government officials told Reuters, a surprise choice that boosted the yen as investors bet he could phase out super-low interest rates sooner than expected.

-Investors have repeatedly tried to push up Japanese government bond yields in recent months on expectations the BOJ will start to phase out its massive stimulus programme when a new governor takes over after Haruhiko Kuroda's second term ends in April.
+Ueda, a former member of the BOJ's policy board and an academic at Kyoritsu Women's University, is considered an expert on monetary policy and played a key role in battling the initial phase of Japan's deflation with the introduction of huge amounts of asset purchases and forward guidance for financial markets.

-But most analysts said the appointment of Ueda was a surprise, and it was hard to tell immediately what that meant for changes, if any, in the bank's near-term monetary policy direction.
+But most analysts said the appointment of the 71-year-old was totally unexpected - he was not even considered a dark horse candidate - and it was hard to tell immediately what that meant for any changes in the bank's near-term monetary policy.

+"I think the new team means that they will redesign the BOJ's monetary policy, (and) not maintain the current policy," said Takayuki Miyajima, senior economist at Sony Financial Group.

+Many central bank watchers had seen incumbent BOJ Deputy Governor Masayoshi Amamiya as the strongest candidate to take the helm given his deep experience in monetary policy, but the Nikkei reported that he had declined.

-The yen strengthened from around 131.55 yen per dollar to around 130.60 immediately after the Nikkei reported the appointments.
-It then extended its gains, with the dollar last down 1.2 per cent at 129.94.
+The yen strengthened after the Nikkei reported the appointments and then extended its gains, with the dollar last down 1.2 per cent at 129.94.

+Japan's 10-year government bond yield hit 0.50 per cent, the top end of the BOJ's policy band.[JP/]

+"Ueda is well-versed in interest rates.
+And he also has an experience of the communication struggle over the BOJ's zero-interest rate policy when he was a board member," said Shotaro Kugo, an economist at Daiwa Institute of Research.

 The government is expected to present the nominees to parliament on Feb.
 14.